Robert Nadeau (aikidoka): Profile

 In addition to his enrollment as an Aikido student at Hombu Dojo from 1962-1964 and maintaining a full training and meditation practice during his time in Japan, Nadeau had a close and substantial off-the-mat relationship with Morihei Ueshiba, which included regular extended trips to the Japanese countryside.
 Nadeau also assumed the position of publisher of an English-language newsletter about aikido while studying in Japan.
 By asking questions during small and sometimes private meetings, Nadeau learned first-hand some of the ideas and philosophies that Ueshiba wished to pass on to interested students.
 Fundamental among these teachings was the concept of "two forces" that combine to produce a new identity and "levels" which progress from limited to enhanced capabilities and awareness.
 Nadeau refers to the process of moving from one level to the next as an Alchemical transformation.
 According to Nadeau, this progression occurs in the "functioning realm", i.e. in a manner that improves functioning in everyday life.

-What O'Sensei said to him

-If he managed to understand the secret of Aikido, he could accomplish all the very same incredible techniques that O Sensei performed himself in just three months.
+He was reportedly told that if he could understand the secret of Aikido, Nadeau could accomplish all the very same incredible techniques that O Sensei performed himself in just three months.

-Teaching Lineage

 Morihei Ueshiba spoke of Izanagi (male) and Izanami (female), the two great forces that, in Shinto mythology, created the islands of Japan.
 Or again, he spoke of Fire - Water - Steam as another example of two forces combining to yield a third transformed entity.
 These alchemical concepts have infused Nadeau's teaching since his return from his studies with Ueshiba in Japan in 1964.
-As a reminder of these direct transmissions, Ueshiba presented Nadeau with several scrolls amongst which are one was translated as "Do the aikido that cannot be seen with the human eye".
+As a reminder of these direct transmissions, Ueshiba presented Nadeau with several scrolls, one of which has been translated as "Do the aikido that cannot be seen with the human eye."

-Notable Collaborators

-In addition to a body of students who are themselves prominent martial artists and teachers in the realm of self-development, Nadeau has worked with many notable collaborators including: